apify/apify-docs/docs/schedules.md

 # [](#schedules) Schedules

 [Schedules](https://my.apify.com/schedules) are used to automatically start your actors at certain times.
-Each schedule can be associated with a number of actors and actor tasks.
+Each schedule can be associated with up to 10 actors and 10 actor tasks.
 It is also possible to override the settings of each actor/task similarly to when invoking the actor/task using the [Apify API](https://docs.apify.com/api/v2#/reference/schedules/).

 The schedules use [cron expressions](https://en.wikipedia.org/wiki/Cron#CRON_expression) to specify run times.
 A cron expression has the following structure: